pradanaadn/resume/rendercv_output/Putu_Gede_Pradana_Adnyana_CV.md

 - Sept 2024 – Dec 2024
 - Jakarta, Indonesia
 - Led the development of a centralized system integrating multiple third-party AI models (e.g., OpenAI, Gemini, Anthropic), streamlining access for product and development teams and improving system efficiency by **30%**.
-- Implemented CI/CD pipelines to automate deployment processes, reducing deployment errors and downtime by 25%, showcasing expertise in system optimization and reliability, key for supporting scalable IT solutions in banking environments.
+- Implemented CI/CD pipelines to automate deployment processes, reducing deployment errors and downtime by 25%, showcasing expertise in system optimization and reliability.

 ## XL Axiata (X-Camp), Product Development Intern